 If a party wishes to file a fault-based divorce, they must prove specific wrongdoing on the part of their spouse.
 These divorces may involve:

 Fault-based divorces typically take longer.
 In some cases, the wronged party may acquire a greater share of the property or custody over the children, especially in cases involving abuse.
-At Angela Faye Brown, we fight hard to protect the safety and rights of children.
+At Angela Faye Brown & Associates, we fight hard to protect the safety and rights of children.
 In divorce cases involving alleged abuse, our attorneys in Missouri City could help fearful parents get out of this situation and protect the safety of their children.

 Most of the terms within the final divorce decree impact the ex-spouses for many years after the marriage is dissolved.
 There are plenty of changes that may take place over the years that could potentially make the terms within the agreement no longer workable.
 For instance, job loss may mean that the parent paying child support can no longer meet their support obligations.